givingwu/micro-frontend/README.md

 ## TODOs
-+ [ ] Supports any frontend framework, Angular ???
++ [ ] Supports any frontend framework, Angular ??
 + [ ] lazy load each child app's entry component
-+ [ ] build each child app separately
++ [ ] build each child app independent and separately

 ## Questions
-The following questions i am not very clear yet or have no any good idea about them.
+The following questions i am not very clear yet or no any good idea about them.

 + how to manage common dependencies of each child app?
-+ how to deploy?
-Only deploy host project or every project?
++ how to deploy them?
+Only deploy host project or every portal project?
 Or a middle layer server?

 ## Troubleshooting
-+ if u met one error like this `Error: No ESLint configuration found.` when u run this project, may this link [github issue](https://github.com/vuejs/vue-cli/issues/2539) can help you. i resolved it after have read this issue.
++ if u met one error like this `Error: No ESLint configuration found.` when u run this project, may this link [github issue](https://github.com/vuejs/vue-cli/issues/2539) can help you.

 ```js
 INFO  Starting development server...
 94% after seal